NODE HELP

 Lenses

-Ramda's build system supports Lenses, a powerful feature for immutable data manipulation.
+Ramda's Lenses are a powerful feature for immutable data manipulation.
 They provide a way to focus on a specific part of basic data structures, allowing for safe reads and updates.

 const person = { name: 'John', address: { city: 'New York', zip: 10001 } };